DETAILED ACTION

 ALFORD is relied upon to teach when a first processor (180, Fig. 2) malfunctions (0098 lines 1-5; failure of functional unit 110 may include failure of first processor, 0089 lines 12-13), controlling, by the second processor (180’, Fig. 2), the parking brake (EPB1,EPB2, Fig. 2) based on the output signal of a pedal sensor (130, 0098 lines 5-8).

-None of the references explicitly disclose determining the output signal of the pedal sensor is valid.
+None of the references explicitly disclose identifying whether the output signal of the pedal sensor is valid.

 It would have been an obvious matter of design choice to a person of ordinary skill in the art before the effective filing date of the claimed invention to determine the validity of the output signal of the pedal sensor in the brake device of TARANDEK as modified to prevent inappropriate and/or potentially unsafe control of the brakes based on a faulty sensor signal.
 Furthermore, Applicant has not disclosed any criticality in determining the validity of the output signal of the pedal sensor.

-TARANDEK as modified teaches wherein the controlling, by the second processor, of the parking brake based on the output signal of the pedal sensor includes, when the periodic signal is not received from the first processor and the output signal of the pedal sensor is valid, controlling, by the second processor, the parking brake based on the output signal of the pedal sensor.
+TARANDEK as modified teaches wherein the controlling, by the second processor, of the parking brake based on the output signal of the pedal sensor includes, identifying, by the second processor, whether the output signal of the pedal sensor is valid, and when the periodic signal is not received from the first processor and the output signal of the pedal sensor is valid, controlling, by the second processor, the parking brake based on the output signal of the pedal sensor.

 Regarding claim 14, TARANDEK as modified teaches the method of claim 11.